This year two students were selected to receive the LCAS Scholarship: Erin Robinson, Capital High and Claire Downing, Helena High.

 Congratulations Claire and Erin!
 Good luck and best wishes in your scholastic endeavors!

-In the spring of 2019, LCAS awarded two grants to Carroll College students Tessa Grove and Shane Sater.
-Shane and Tessa were the first ever Carroll students to receive these awards.
-Both grants supported projects and research applicable to Lewis and Clark County and were consistent with the LCAS mission statement.
-Congratulations Tessa and Shane!
-Following are summaries of their projects with attached links:
+In the spring of 2021, LCAS awarded a grant to Carroll College student David Lange.
+The grant helps to support projects and research applicable to Lewis and Clark County and is consistent with the LCAS mission statement.
+Congratulations David!
+Following is a summary of David’s project including a link to his thesis.